TimTheBig/tv_block_list_for_pi-hole/README.md

 # tv_block_list_for_pi-hole
-A pi-hole block list for samsung tv's, apple tv, fire tv and microsoft. my first list.
+A pi-hole block list for samsung tv's, apple tv, fire tv, microsoft and more. my first list.

 link: